 - Strength: Strong in Canada, Australia, and international English-speaking markets

-Kobo is a smaller player than Audible, but their international reach — particularly in Commonwealth countries — makes them a worthwhile addition to a wide distribution strategy.
+Kobo is a smaller player than Audible, but its international reach — particularly in Commonwealth countries — makes it a worthwhile addition to a wide distribution strategy.

 Which Platforms Accept AI-Narrated Audiobooks?